reynoldsnlp/pipster/README.md

 >>> install("some_package")
 ```

+* Simple, fool-proof installation method for learners
+* No command-line access or skills needed.

 This tool solves the age-old problem of `pip install`ing a package only to find
 that you still can't import it because it was installed for the wrong
 interpreter.
 By installing from inside python, you ensure that it will be
 available to import from that instance of python.

+We recommend restarting python after installing a package.
+If you re-install,
-If you re-install, upgrade, or downgrade a package _after_ it has already been
+upgrade, or downgrade a package _after_ it has already been imported, `pipster`
-imported, `pipster` will do its best to detect this and issue a warning that
+will do its best to detect this and issue a warning that Python should be
-Python should be restarted for changes to be available.
+restarted for changes to be available.

 ```python
 >>> from pipster import install